shivasiddharth/GassistPi-Documentation/docs/customization.rst

-Using custom actions in Non-English languages
+Using Custom Actions in Non-English Languages
 ---------------------------------------------

 1. Languages supported: French, Italian, Spanish, Dutch, German and Swedish.